metamn/react/content/blog/on-design-sytems/index.md

 ## 1. Workflow, practices and deliverables

-An introductory article &mdash; based on extensive analysis &mdash; for all stakeholders, focusing on common [workflow, practices and deliverables](http://metamn.io/react/on-design-sytems-1/).
+[This is an](http://metamn.io/react/on-design-sytems-1/) introductory article &mdash; based on extensive analysis &mdash; for all stakeholders, focusing on common workflow, practices and deliverables.

 ## 2. Design tools and processes